are you in?

 Tip #1: Find a Topic in Alignment with Your Beliefs or Habits

-If you like eating junk food all the time, you smoke and drink, and your only form of exercise is finding your remote, it probably doesn't make a lot of sense to start an online training company in fitness and wellness.
-This is especially true if you don't plan to change anytime soon.
+If you like eating junk food all the time, you smoke and drink, and your only form of exercise is finding your remote, it probably doesn’t make a lot of sense to start an online business in fitness and wellness.
+This is especially true if you don’t plan to change anytime soon.

 You could hire out all the course creation, but still, you’re the face of that company.
 To start and grow a business like that, you’ll live and breathe exercise routines and healthy living, which contradicts your way of life.

 So it just isn’t a great fit.
 It’s always easier to go with our beliefs than to go against them.

 So even though I’m going to show you a couple of ways to find profitable niches, you should evaluate them against your beliefs.
 Make sure to find something aligned with your core habits and beliefs.

 Don’t pick something contrary to who you are.
 Although if you’re 100% set on changing, then it might help you become who you want to be.

 Commit to spending time to accomplish a goal for yourself as well as for others.
 As mentioned in the previous tip, if you’re 100% committed to starting something new, then the new thing is in alignment.